MaxRobertsDear/blog/content/blog/React-W1/index.md

 description: React Hooks
 ---

-Having built a [sample project](https://github.com/MaxRobertsDear/Buger-Builder-React) using the containers / presentational components structure, I was curious about whether it might be easier to follow the flow of data (and whether the components managing state might be easier to test) using hooks instead of class-based components.
+Having built a [side project](https://github.com/MaxRobertsDear/Buger-Builder-React) using the containers / presentational components structure, I was curious about whether it might be easier to follow the flow of data (and whether the components managing state might be easier to test) using hooks instead of class-based components.

 So, I set out to completely re-structure my project by replacing the class based components with hooks.
-To approach this task with a bit more confidence, I built a mini side project to practice using hooks and understand the context in which they may be helpful.
+To approach this task with a bit more confidence, I built a mini [Todo List project](https://github.com/MaxRobertsDear/React-Hooks) to practice using hooks and understand the context in which they may be helpful.

 Below are my notes on each of the hook methods: